wilsonvetdev/a-little-bid-frontend/README.md

 3. cd into the frontend repo and type 'open index.html' into your command line
 * **NOTE: This requires a few more steps.
 Please read below.**
 4. visit https://github.com/wilsonvetdev/a-little-bid-api
-5. clone the frontend repo to your local environment -- git clone < git repository >
+5. clone the backend/api repo to your local environment -- git clone < git repository >
 6. $ bundle install - installs gems and dependencies
 7. $ rails db:migrate - creates the tables for the database
 8. $ rails db:seed - seed the data necessary